-Since the application process is very easy, microfinance is popular
+Since the application process is very easy, microfinance is popular among all products in the financial sector

 Group formation and peer pressure keeps an emotional connect within and a check on all the members